 There's no 401(k) match, so you're on your own for retirement savings.

-The loss of all these benefits (plus the extra taxes) mean you have to earn more when you’re self-employed than you do as an employee to maintain the same level of income after factoring in the value of these benefits.
+The loss of all these benefits (plus the extra taxes) means you have to earn more when you’re self-employed than you do as an employee to maintain the same level of income after factoring in the value of these benefits.

 Irregular and non-guaranteed pay

-Many self-employed individuals have irregular income, making it harder to manage money.
+Many self-employed individuals have irregular incomes, making it harder to manage money.
 This can make paying bills difficult if you earned less than expected or if a client is late paying an invoice.
 The self-employed often need to keep larger emergency funds because of this.

 If you work for yourself, pay isn’t guaranteed.
 You must complete the work first and to a client’s satisfaction.
 While employees often can just come in the next day and finish what’s not done by 5 p.m., self-employed workers don’t enjoy this luxury without putting their income at risk.
 The result, is that careful budgeting is a must.